stanleyhuangyc/MultiLCD/README.md

 ![Arduino LCD shields](http://www.arduinodev.com/wp-content/uploads/2013/03/arduino_lcd_shields-300x195.jpg)

-The library includes fonts data for ASCII characters (5x7) and digits (8x8, 16x16).
-By using the library, it is extremely simple for display texts and numbers on desired position on a LCD screen, while very little change is needed to switch from one LCD module to another.
+The library embeds font data for ASCII characters (5x7 and 8x16) and digits (8x8, 16x16, 16x24).
+It is extremely simple for display texts and numbers on desired position on a LCD screen with the library, while very little change in code is needed to switch from one LCD module to another.

 To use a specific shield or module as the display for Arduino, you need to include library header at the beginning of the sketch.